aetperf/Edsger/docs/source/installation.rst

 Further Help
 ------------

-For further assistance, refer to the documentation or contact the maintainer at `email@example.com <mailto:francois.pacull@architecture-performance.fr>`_.
+For further assistance, refer to the documentation or contact the maintainer at `francois.pacull@architecture-performance.fr <mailto:francois.pacull@architecture-performance.fr>`_.